 Little did I know, her reaction was indeed genuine, and sincere.
 And that when you become a mother, things change.
 And some things are just not as important as they once were; like gifts.

 It’s hard to explain this to someone who doesn’t have kids.
 It’s hard to explain a lot of things about having kids to someone who doesn’t have them.
 Like how getting a used hockey puck was probably one of the most meaningful gifts mom ever received.
 And I had zero understanding of that myself, until I became a mother too.

 My little brother Danny, the giver of this priceless hockey puck, was about 4 years old at the time and just discovering the concept of giving.
 He would wrap up pretty much anything he cherished and altruistically share it with those that he loved.
 My kids did the same thing at that tender age and I remember it with such heartfelt nostalgia.
 It’s such a special time in a child’s development; where they begin to think beyond themselves.
 And as a parent, it’s an incredible and beautiful thing to witness unfolding.
 I’m forever grateful to have had that experience.
-If you know me, you’ll know I was told I couldn’t have kids, so I am, as I said, forever grateful….
+If you know me, you’ll know I was told I couldn’t have kids at all, so I am, as I said, forever grateful….

 Flower Pot Cupcakes: An edible spring craft:

 And because I am lucky enough to be a Mom, I get to do baking, cooking and crafts with my daughter’s Girl Guides group~!
 We did these DIY cupcake flowers as an edible spring craft and they loved it!
 My daughter is 10 and she made the cupcake flower in all these photos – she did an amazing job and I’m so proud of her!